equalframework/equal-doc/docs/index.md

 eQual is a versatile, language-agnostic, and web-oriented framework, aiming to elegantly manage interactions between front-end Apps and Business Logic involved in modern Web Applications.

-**Natively Secure** Benefit from native HTTP auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.
+**Natively Secure** - Benefit from native HTTP Auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.

-**Server-Side Scripting** Implement custom logic on any route endpoint to quickly build micro-services and  APIs of your own.
+**Server-Side Scripting** - Implement custom logic on any route endpoint to quickly build micro-services and  APIs of your own.

-**Instant APIs Without Code** Automatically generate a complete set of REST APIs with live documentation for any kind of service.
+**Instant APIs Without Code** - Automatically generate a complete set of REST API routes with live documentation, for any kind of service.

 ```php